OpenShot/openshot-qt/doc/glossary.rst

    A cut is an instantaneous change from one shot to another.
 Cut-in (Insert Shot):
    It is a type of shot that most often shows the objects the subject is in contact with or manipulating.
 Cut-in shots are correspondingly helpful to b-roll because they stray from the subject for a short time.
+Cutting on Action:
+   Cutting on action is a technique used to create a more interesting scene.
+The concept is simple… when you cut in the middle of an action, it will appear less jarring and more visual interesting.

 .. _gl-d_ref:
 -D-